libgd/libgd/src/readme.txt

     Perl

-   gd can also be used from Perl, courtesy of Lincoln Stein's [18]GD.pm library, which uses gd as the basis for a set of Perl 5.x classes.
-Not yet updated for gd 1.6. be compatible.
+   gd can also be used from Perl, courtesy of Lincoln Stein's GD.pm library, which uses gd as the basis for a set of Perl 5.x classes.
+Not yet updated for gd 1.6.1.

     Any Language